osterhoutan-UofU/scabbard/README.md

 The `<run-cmd>` place holder can be replaced with whatever command and its arguments you would normally use to launch your program.

+> **WARNING:**
+> Scabbard trace files can get very large (>15GB for simple GPU code).
+> It is recommended to try to run your scabbard instrumented code on as small of a data-set as possible.
+> To reduce the number of write operations that will occur on the GPU as much as possible.
+> Else be prepared for a very large trace file, and an even longer wait time for the offline analysis.

 After your program finishes running ensure it exited normally then continue to [step 3](#step-3-check-for-unified-memory-data-races).